brokencop23/minigrep/README.md

 # Minigrep

-This is my fist Rust programm that imitates grep
+This is my fist Rust programm that imitates grep inspired by [The Rust Programming Language](https://doc.rust-lang.org/book/ch12-00-an-io-project.html)

 ## Building